gvwilson/thirdbit/_posts/2013/2013-05-26-what-does-victory-look-like.md

 <p>
   And yes,
-  it's often hard to test scientific code, and it's also often not even appropriate&mdash;just think of the twenty lines of R that turn a bunch of CSV files into a line graph.
+  it's often hard to test scientific code, and it's also often not even appropriate–just think of the twenty lines of R that turn a bunch of CSV files into a line graph.
   But that brings us to the third of our "other things", which includes things like structured program design